AICC/CMI-5_Spec_Current/_includes/scenarios/descriptions/19-cmi5-allowed-test-questions.md

 10. satisfies the course (cmi5 defined statement)

 _Note that standard cmi5 verbs are used in cmi5 allowed statements and cmi5 defined statements.
-Also note that satifised verb is issued is a cmi5 defined statement per the best practice._
+Also note that the satisfied verb issued is a cmi5 defined statement per the best practice._